Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Discussion and Limitations

+In this work, we developed two probabilistic models: one capturing the correlation between the robot's speed and contact ratio, and another predicting the contact ratio based on terrain rugosity and vertical amplitude.
+However, there are several limitations to these models that are worth noting and addressing in future work.

-However, our analysis contained errors due to two key assumptions, along with other factors.
+Our analysis in Section \ref{speed correlation} for the first model contained errors due to two key assumptions, along with other factors.
 First, we assumed that when a leg loses contact, the support force is lost rather than redistributed to other legs, based on the hypothesis that the force transfers to the robot’s belly.
 Second, we assumed the probability distribution of the slipping angle on flat terrain remains constant, though it may change on rough terrain.
 Additionally, sensor noise introduces errors in measuring the contact ratio, $\gamma$.
 To simplify calculations, we neglected the impact of collisions between the robot and the environment, despite their effect on thrust generation.
 These factors contributed to approximately 15\% of the data points falling outside our predictions (Fig.\ref{fig:9}.B).

+Further, We also assume that two models can be applied to robots with different numbers of legs.
+However, results in Fig.\ref{fig:10}A indicate that robots with fewer legs are more sensitive to terrain rugosity.
+This is primarily because our model assumes negligible yaw motion—an assumption that becomes less valid as the number of legs decreases.
+Observations show that when the head segment collides with an obstacle, yaw motion is induced, particularly in robots with fewer segments.
+For example, in the four-segment (eight-legged) configuration, yaw motion becomes significant, leading to lateral deviations and a more rapid reduction in forward speed as terrain rugosity increases from 0.17 to 0.32 (Fig.\ref{fig:10}).

+To improve predictive accuracy across different robot morphologies, future work could introduce an additional term to account for leg number, modifying the speed function from $\bar{v} = f(\gamma)$ to $\bar{v} = f(\gamma) + g(n_l)$, where $n_l$ represents the number of legs.
+This refinement would enhance the model’s applicability to robots with different configurations and improve its ability to predict locomotion performance across varied terrains.

+In addition, two models in the paper rely on the contact ratio $\gamma$, without explicitly accounting for the quality of contact.
+In particular, the model does not differentiate between stable (firm ground) and unstable (e.g., slippery or loose) contacts, which can influence thrust generation.

+For terrains with low friction coefficients, the gait framework used in this paper is designed to accommodate slipping during locomotion.
+In our previous work \cite{chong2023pnas}, we showed that thrust is governed by rate-independent Coulomb friction.
+During locomotion, the foot periodically slips forward and backward, balancing thrust and drag.
+Experimental results demonstrated that the robot’s speed (displacement per cycle) was relatively insensitive to terrain friction variations, provided there are no significant local shifts in friction.
+In this paper, all laboratory based experiments were conducted on surfaces with constant friction conditions.
+Nonetheless, we acknowledge that rapid changes in friction—such as alternating patches of mud, ice, or sand—may challenge this assumption \cite{gazzola2015gait}, and we plan to explore these conditions in future work.